joonassandell/rebirth-wordpress-project/README.md

 ## Nice to know

+## `web/wp-content/themes` is ignored

 By default `web/wp-content/themes` is ignored by git because we don't want this development repository to track theme related changes nor we want to use submodules.
 This is recommended practice since things may get messy if we have multiple themes in a single project.
-If for some reason you want to track these changes, add `!web/wp-content/themes` to `.gitignore`.
+If for some reason you want to track these changes, remove `web/wp-content/themes/*` from `.gitignore`.